envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Interface Segregation Principle (ISP)
+##### Are you adhering to the Interface Segregation Principle (ISP)?

 The Interface Segregation Principle states that clients should not be forced to depend on interfaces they don't use.
 In JavaScript, where interfaces are implicit, this means classes shouldn't be forced to implement methods they don't need.

 **Reference**: